Skip to main content

 Red Dead Redemption was developed by Rockstar Games.

-Red Dead Redemption has received very positive reviews from players.
-Most players liked this game for its story but disliked it for its stability.
+Red Dead Redemption has received mostly positive reviews from players and mostly positive reviews from critics.
+Most players liked Red Dead Redemption for its story but disliked it for its stability.

 Red Dead Redemption is a single player game.

-Similar games include Red Dead Redemption 2, Resident Evil 4:, FINAL FANTASY X/X-2 HD Remaster, Mass Effect, Uncharted: Legacy of Thieves Collection and others.
+Similar games include Days Gone, Red Dead Redemption 2, Resident Evil 4, FINAL FANTASY X/X-2 HD Remaster, Gun and others.